michael-stanin/GitLias/README.md

 # GitLias
-Aliases for common commands used in Git
+Aliases for common commands when using Git